hemjay07/Audiophile/README.md

 ### Overview
-Audiophile is a e-commerce website where user get easy access to listening devices such as headphones, speakers and earphones.
+Audiophile is a e-commerce website where users can shop for listening devices such as earphones, headphones or speakers.

 ### Preview